Pac West Motocross Series ™

 “Not all kids play traditional stick and ball sports,” says Ryan Villopoto, who grew up in Poulsbo and started riding motorcycles when he was 3.
 Villopoto rode for the Brothers Powersports motocross team in his early teens, before joining Kawasaki’s manufacturer team.
 “We want to create a series where riders can actually see it through to the end – where they can earn industry prizes and recognition for increasing their skills.”

 In addition to founding the series with Nilsen, Villopoto and Davis run Grays Harbor ORV, the premier motocross facility in the Puget Sound region.
-The track located west of Olympia will host the final round of the series.
-Nilsen’s Motowest track in Bremerton will host the sixth round of the series.
+The track located 15 miles west of Olympia will host the final round of the series.
+Nilsen’s Moto West track in Bremerton will host a round of the series.

-Formed by Ryan Villopoto (9 time AMA SX/MX Champion & GHORV Owner, Brent Davis (GHORV Owner) and Brian Nilsen (Moto-west & Brothers Powersports Owner).
-Seeing the need for change in the Washington motocross scene.
-They banded together and developed a series that will benefit the tracks, Dealerships and riders.
+Formed by Ryan Villopoto (9-time AMA SX/MX Champion & GHORV Owner, Brent Davis (GHORV Owner) and Brian Nilsen (Moto West & Brothers Powersports Owner).
+Seeing the need for change in the northwest motocross scene.
+They banded together and developed a series that will benefit the tracks, dealerships and riders.

 “Getting the dealership back involved in racing and back to the track is what is needed.” -BN